Beyond Genes: Leveraging Sleep, Exercise, and Nutrition to Improve ADHD

 7. Even a little is better than nothing.
 Accept imperfection; if you’re having difficulty sticking to a rigid routine, aim instead for small amounts of exercise every day.

-Dietary Changes for ADHD
+Nutrition Changes for ADHD

 - The brain is mostly fat, and the fatty cells around neurons are heavily involved in brain signaling.
 Decades of evidence have pointed to omega-3 fatty acids — found in fish, nuts, and other high-fat foods — as a beneficial nutrient for improving signal strength.